 I love making crostini with multigrain loaf of bread, although ciabatta, pumpernickel or French would work well too.
-The aioli sauce is simply a few ingredients mixed together and makes a great pairing for the beef.
+The aioli sauce is a few simple ingredients and makes a great pairing for the beef.
 I sometimes add a small drizzle of balsamic vinegar glaze, but that’s optional.
-To be honest, I really just love how it gives the crostinis a bit of extra dazzle!
+To be honest, I really just love how it gives the crostinis a bit of extra dazzle.

 - Use leftover roast beef/steak or buy it at the store.

-- Use prepared horseradish instead freshly grated.
+- Buy prepared horseradish instead freshly grating it.

 - Use a plain cracker like melba toast instead of making crostini.

 - Purchased frozen mini Yorkshire puddings to use as the base instead of crostini, Assemble baked Yorkshires just before serving).

 - Because the beef will be sliced very thin, you can skip the step in the recipe which calls for browning the steak after sous vide.